centreon/centreon-documentation/versioned_docs/version-23.10/reporting/generate-reports.md

 - Select the report design you want to use (see all the designs available [here](../assets/reporting/Centreon-MBI-Sample-Reports.pdf))
 - Select the perimeter on which to generate the report

-Two optionals steps (tabs) can be done to:
+Two optional steps (tabs) can be done to:

 - Publish the report
 - Tune the job